Tag: resurrection

 The question is, who is Elijah?
 The other question is, who’s asking?

-Despite the of the temple, the people were overcome with despair and ennui.
+Despite the restoration of the temple, the people were with despair and ennui.
 God didn’t meet their of restoring everything to the way they perceived it having been before (even if its perfection was figurative).
 They were walking on the downward slope away from God, again.

 Malachi didn’t let them off the hook.
 God was coming, in God’s timing.
 People would come to God, or they wouldn’t, but something momentous would happen.
 The Day of the Lord was often synonymous with the of the world.
 It was also used to indicate a God-driven cataclysmic change.

 Malachi’s words had transformed as the precursor to the Messiah.
 Elijah would come before the Messiah.
 This not a literal thing, as reincarnation was not part of Jewish thought.
-This “Elijah” would be “in the of Elijah” meaning a prophet of God, but with a particular focus on restoring the relationship between the people and God.
+This “Elijah” would be “in the spirit of Elijah” meaning a prophet of God, but with a particular focus on restoring the between the people and God.

 So, why did John deny being Elijah?
 Probably because he didn’t see himself that way.
 The problem with being compared to a legendary figure is that you know you’re not the legendary figure.
 There was a lot of weight and expectation, and John probably didn’t want to bear that burden.